AMReX-Astro/Castro/docs_new/source/CastroGravity.rst

 Integration Strategy
 --------------------

- uses subcycling to integrate levels at different timesteps.
+Castro uses subcycling to integrate levels at different timesteps.
 The gravity algorithm needs to respect this.
 Self-gravity is computed via multigrid.
 At coarse-fine interfaces, the stencil used in the Laplacian understands the coarse-fine interface and is different than